paypal/resteasy-spring-boot/README.md

 ##### resteasy-spring-boot-starter
 The RESTEasy Spring Boot Starter project.

+##### resteasy-spring-boot-starter-test
+Integration tests for the RESTEasy Spring Boot Starter project.

 ## Reporting an issue
 Please open an issue using our [GitHub issues](https://github.com/paypal/resteasy-spring-boot/issues) page.